• Skip to primary navigation

 School days, school days, Good old golden rules days…

-If you or someone in your family is planning on going to school, you can use your IRA money penalty-free to help with the cost to include: tuition, fees, books, supplies, room and board, and required equipment.
-To qualify, you (or they) must be going to school at least half-time to a college, university or a vocational school that accepts federal financial aid.
+If you or someone in your family is planning on going to school, you can use your IRA money penalty-free to help with the cost including tuition, fees, books, supplies, room and board, and required equipment.
+To qualify, you (or they) must be going to school at least half-time to a college, university, or vocational school that accepts federal financial aid.

 Home Shopping